mwpeng/pages-on-hexo/source/_posts/2020-08-08-Piona Keyboard Made Easy.md

 ### Oh no! not the black keys!
 * Chromatic spacing: means the space between each not is `exactly the same`
+* Sharp means higher, and flat means lower.
+* All the black keys actually have two names: one with sharp, one with flat.